 Once you have a great idea for your start-up business, do you need to hire a lawyer to help you get started?
 Not necessarily.
 A lot of the initial steps related to choosing and forming your business entity you can do on your own.
 However, once you get to later stages with your business—for example when you start hiring employees or entering into more complicated agreements—you may need the assistance of a lawyer.
-Remember, though, if you are uncertain about something at any stage in the process, deciding to hire a lawyer can save you money by helping you avoid mistakes or getting into a situation with unintended (and possibly costly) consequences.
+Remember, though, if you're uncertain about something at any stage in the process, deciding to hire a lawyer can save you money by helping you avoid mistakes, like getting involved in a situation with unintended (and possibly costly) consequences.

-Once you've determined that the name you want to use is available in your state, you will want to make sure it is not a registered trademark.
-You can do this by checking online with U.S. Patent and Trademark Office's Trademark Electronic Business Center.
+Once you've determined that the name you want to use is available in your state, you'll want to make sure it's not a registered trademark.
+You can do this by checking online with the U.S. Patent and Trademark Office's Trademark Electronic Search System (TESS).
 Are you planning on having a business website?
 If so, you should also check for domain name conflicts.
 See Make Sure Your Proposed Business Name Is Available for more information on naming your business.

-Once you have decided on the business structure and a name of your new business, you are ready to form your business entity.
-If you've decided on a sole proprietorship or partnership, you won't need to file any forms or pay any fees (although partners should enter into a partnership agreement).
+Once you've decided on the business structure and a name for your new business, you're ready to form your business entity.
+If you've decided on a sole proprietorship or partnership, you likely won't need to file any forms or pay any fees to become official (although partners should enter into a partnership agreement).

-If you have decided you want to form an LLC or corporation, you'll need to file organizational documents with the state and pay a filing fee.
+If you've decided you want to form an LLC or corporation, you'll need to file organizational documents with the state and pay a filing fee.
 Most SOS offices have helpful information and forms that you can use to create your LLC or corporation.
 These forms generally require only very basic information, like the name and the address of the new business, the name and address of your registered agent, and a few other items.
 There are usually detailed instructions on the SOS website about how to complete the form, pay the filing fee, and file the document with the state.
-There are also online resources and companies that can form your business entity for you, such as Nolo's online LLC.
+There are also online resources and companies that can form your business entity for you.

-In addition to registering your business entity with the SOS's office, you will need to create bylaws if you are forming a corporation, or an operating agreement if you are forming an LLC.
+In addition to registering your business entity with the SOS's office, you'll need to create bylaws if you're forming a corporation, or an operating agreement if you're forming an LLC.
 These are internal documents that lay out the rules and procedures for your organization, like how to hold meetings, take action, or dissolve and wind up your business.
 See Nolo.com for more information and resources to create these documents on your own, including books, articles, and online products.

 At some point, you may run into more complex situations or legal issues with potentially serious consequences.
 This might occur in the context of a possible employee lawsuit or bringing on investors or buying another business.
 The cost of hiring an experienced lawyer to help out with more complicated situations will be more than offset by the costs you may incur if you make a mistake.
-At some point, most small businesses encounter some situation where they will need the help of an experienced small business lawyer.
+Most small businesses encounter some situation where they'll need the help of an experienced small business lawyer.